BradVanDuker/cs50-project1/project1/README.md

   * The file location is passed into go.py as the first and only argument.
 * Known Issues:
   * The flask server restarts itself when first starting
   * As of this writing there is no favicon.
-This will cause return code 404 to come up in the logs.
-This is not consistent and its conditions are yet unknown.
+This will cause return code 404 to sporadically appear in the logs.
+This behavior is sporadic and its replication conditions are yet unknown.
+* When the api returns a 404 error, the server logs show a 404 error being returned.
+However, the browser (firefox) shows a blank screen.
+When navigating to a known bad URL, firefox displays a 404 page.
+The difference might be that flask is generating an actual response with a code 404, rather than the browser getting no response at all and displaying a 404 page.
+I'm not sure how to test if a 404 error was read by the browser.